russelldb/riak_core/docs/ring_claim.md

 The list of allocations wraps around.
 So now a bucket/key pair mapping to the 31st partition in the list will be stored on the 31st, 32nd and 1st partitions - which maps to | n1 | n2 | n1 | and so will not guarantee physical diversity.

 This wrap-around problem exists only if the remainder is smaller than the target_n_val.
-Trivially we can resolve this problem (for non-trivial ring-sizes) by adding further nodes in sequence.
+This problem could be resolved (for non-trivial ring-sizes) by adding further nodes in sequence.
 If we assume

 `k = target_n_val - (ring_size mod node_count)`